-There’s two main reasons.
-First off, it’s important to remember that banks have stockholders and credit unions have members.
+There are two main reasons.
+First off, it’s important to remember that banks have stockholders, and credit unions have members.
 Traditional lenders must be conservative with their lending decisions because protecting their stockholders or members is a top priority.
 For online lenders, their top priority is their borrowers.

-Here’s what online lenders look for in clients with rocky cash flow and/or bad credit:
+Here’s what online lenders look for in clients with rocky cash flow and bad credit:

 1. Proper Tracking of Income and Expenses

-If you don’t track your income and expenses, you don’t know if that revenue is translating into actual income for your business.
-You also don’t know if you’re applying for a business loan at the right time, or if you’re asking for the right amount.
-Tracking income and expenses is especially crucial for seasonal businesses, or industries that are naturally prone to tumultuous revenue.
+If you don’t track your income and expenses, you don’t know if that revenue is translating into your business’s actual income.
+You also don’t know if you’re applying for a business loan at the right time or if you’re asking for the right amount.
+Tracking income and expenses is especially crucial for seasonal businesses or industries naturally prone to tumultuous revenue.

 For example, let’s say you are pursuing a business loan to cover monthly expenses during a historically slow period.
 Thus, your desired lender will want to know the precise times in which your slow season has started and ended in recent years.